materials-commons/mccli/doc/source/manual/remote.rst

    	mc remote --remote <email> <url>

 List remotes that have been added and show the current default.
-Optionally print the apikeys.
+Optionally, print the apikeys.

 ::